 There are two device types TUN and TAP and the only difference between them is that TUN transports IP packets and TAP transports Ethernet frames which wrap the contained IP packets.

 How much overhead do VpnCloud headers add?

-VpnCloud has a fixed 8-byte header.
-If encryption is used, another 12-byte header and a 16 byte checksum is appended to the message.
+VpnCloud has an 8-byte header containing the key id and the nonce used for encryption.
+Additionally, a 16 byte checksum is appended to the message.
 Inside the encrypted message, there is a single byte to distinguish the message type.
 As VpnCloud packets are transported over UDP, you have to add the UDP header (8 bytes), an IP header (20 bytes for IPv4 and 40 bytes for IPv6) and an Ethernet header (14 bytes) for TAP devices.